danii-07/gradiess/README.md

-# gradiess
+# gradies
-# A great app for student to manage their own grades through their academic lives, in which they can add their own grades, and calculate their own gpa.
+A great app for student to manage their own grades through their academic lives, in which they can add their own grades, and calculate their own gpa.